The Wine Country Intelligence Report

 |---|---|---|---|

-The eight tasting hubs above account for 171 of the 175 scored wineries; the remaining four sit outside any named hub.
+Santa Barbara County, current quarter.
+The eight tasting hubs above account for 167 of the county's 171 scored tasting rooms; the remaining four sit outside any named hub.

 |---|---|